mav3n/internal-transfers-api/README.md

 ## Available Endpoints
 This api doesn't have a Swagger/OpenAPI integration because of the lack of an official/cleaner OpenAPI support for Ktor Framework.

-Thus the available endpoints information has been added here.
+OpenAPI spec for this service is available under `docs` directory in `api-spec.yml` file.
+Also, the available end-points information has been added below.

 ### Account Endpoints
 #### 1) Get All Accounts